Pelvic Pain

 Should I have surgery?
 When should I consider surgery?

-The decision to have surgery is a personal one.
-In general, surgery to relieve pelvic pain is most successful only when the cause of the pain is structural, for example adhesions, ovarian cysts or an abnormality in the uterus, or when a disease like cancer is present and can be treated with surgery.
-For other conditions that cause chronic pelvic pain, surgical options may not be an option.
-In either case, surgery should be carefully discussed with your health care professional to determine risks, benefits and the chances that the surgery will relieve your pain symptoms.
+The recommendation for surgery to diagnose or treat CPP varies from patient to patient, based on the evaluation test results and responses to medical therapies.
+In general, surgery to relieve pelvic pain succeeds when the cause of the pain is structural, for example adhesions, ovarian cysts, endometriosis or a congenital or acquired abnormality in the uterus that may be treated with surgery.
+For other conditions that cause chronic pelvic pain, surgery may not be an option.
+In either case, surgery should be carefully discussed with your physician(s) to determine whether the risks involved in surgery are outweighed by the likelihood that surgery will relieve your pain.

 Lifestyle Tips

-Don't rely solely on over-the-counter or prescription analgesics to relieve pain.
-They may be more effective if combined with other drugs such as antidepressants.
-Complementing drug therapy with one or more alternative therapies, including physical therapy, massage and psychological counseling, also improves pain relief.
+Over-the-counter (OTC) or prescription analgesics may not be adequate to relieve your pain.
+Complementing drug therapy with one or more alternative therapies, including physical therapy, massage and psychological counseling, may also improve pain relief.

 Bad posture, lumbar spine disorders and hip problems can all contribute to pelvic pain, as can muscle strength and length imbalances, leg length discrepancy and foot problems.
 If you have chronic pelvic pain, be sure to get a complete evaluation of your musculoskeletal system from a doctor or physical therapist.
-If problems are detected, they will recommend solutions, perhaps range of motion exercises to increase flexibility of the spine, strengthening exercises for certain muscle groups or an orthotic for your shoe.
-These "solutions" should then be practiced at home regularly; they may reduce your pain by relieving one of its underlying causes.
+If such musculoskeletal problems are detected, range of motion exercises to increase flexibility of the spine, strengthening exercises for certain muscle groups or an orthotic for your shoe may be recommended.

-Stress appears to be a contributor to many recurrent and chronic conditions, including chronic pelvic pain.
-Stress can increase blood pressure, reduce the immune system's ability to fight infection and affect our hormone production, including turning on cortisone production in the adrenal glands and upsetting the balance between estrogen and progesterone.
-Research has shown that fibroids grow during times of stress, and many women report that when they are stressed, their periods are more painful.
-Managing stress by learning to relax at home on a daily basis is an important part of any pain relief program.
-There are many relaxation techniques you can easily learn and practice at home, including focusing (what women in labor are advised to do), meditation, deep breathing and progressive muscle relaxation.
-Learning biofeedback techniques takes much more training but can help you learn to recognize which muscles are tense and how to relax them.
-Listening to classical music or relaxation CDs of nature sounds will also help calm you.
+Stress exacerbates many recurrent and chronic conditions, including chronic pelvic pain.
+Stress increases blood pressure, reduces the immune system's ability to fight infection and affects hormone production, increasing cortisone production in the adrenal glands and upsetting the balance of female hormones.
+Managing stress by learning to relax daily through meditation or other established therapeutic relaxation techniques is an important part of any pain relief program.
+Relaxation techniques include focused breathing (as women in labor are advised to do), meditation, deep breathing, progressive muscle relaxation and listening to classical music or nature relaxation recordings.
+Biofeedback techniques require formal instruction and training but can help you improve your ability to recognize which muscles are tense and how to relax them.

-Any kind of heat will improve blood flow and relax tense muscles.
+Any kind of heat improves blood flow and relaxes tense muscles.
 A heating pad or hot water bottle applied to the lower abdomen can help relieve menstrual cramps or pain associated with trigger points; use one on your lower back if that is where your pain originates.
-Treat yourself to a warm bath with relaxing ingredients added to it.
+Treat yourself to a warm bath with relaxing ingredients, such as Epsom salts, added to it.

 Regular exercise improves circulation and increases the production of natural pain-relieving substances (endorphins) in your body.
 By staying fit and active, you will also reduce your chances of increasing pain due to tight muscles.
 It may also help you to stay positive and ward off depression.
 Good nutrition and getting enough rest also help you manage pain.